Aladim/sunshade/README.md

 <img src="https://github.com/Aladim/sunshade/blob/main/doc/mega-2560.jpeg" height="200" title="mega 2560">

 ### Housing and Mounting Frame
-The housign and mounting frame work is still an opne topic.
+* For the electronics a universal housing of aluminum is being considered.
+* To mount the hole device to the sunshade some ideas were made up but currently is still an opne issue to solve.
 #### Welding Work
 But we are allready happy to announce that we were able to win an welding expert for this project.